AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.md

 * repeat the process above, sending "OFF" as the command to toggle the LED back off.

-in the command prompt runing your python script, hit CTRL-C to stop the script.
+in the bash session runing your python script, hit CTRL-C to stop the script.

 ## Summary

 The output of module is still the raw output of the device (in CSV format).
 We've shown that we can connect a device through the edgeHub to IoT Hub in the cloud.
-In the next labs, we will add modules to re-format the data as JSON, as well as aggregate the data and identify and take local action on "high temperature" alerts.
+In the next few labs, we will add modules to re-format the data as JSON, as well as aggregate the data and identify and take local action on "high temperature" alerts.